Axway-University-1/apim-hands-on-labs/Dev-Day3-Lab-2/README.md

 * However, what happens when something is not right, say in providing the input parameters?

-* Let’s add minimum error management to this service
+* Let’s add some minimum error management to this service

 ![Alt text](images/image01.png)